7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Exchanging money at your home bank

-I’d try to get at least 4,000 pesos (around $200 USD) before you go.
-Make sure you request this cash a couple of weeks before your trip.
-Depending on where you live, your bank branch may not have the currency on hand, meaning they’ll have to order it for you.
+Try to get at least 4,000 pesos (around $200 USD) before you go.
+Make sure you request this cash from your bank at least a couple of weeks before your trip.

 Currency exchange services